Committees

 The Pro Bono Committee was created to address various ways the AAML could serve the Court, potential litigants, or even other Fellows.
 Some of the tasks undertaken have included the following: compiling and updating a referral list of low-fee or pro bono organizations that offer family-law-related services; assisting the Court in locating Judge Pro Tems or gathering volunteers to help with Court-specific needs such as Judgment review or lawyer of the day programs; and creating a History Project to ensure the legacy of our Fellows is not lost to time.

 The Symposium committee plans, organizes, and presents our chapter's annual Symposium.
-The next Symposium will be May 3-5, 2024.

 Powered by Wild Apricot Membership Software